imhq/rust-interview-handbook/README.md

 # Rust Interview Handbook

-Curated Rust interview preparation materials for busy software engineers.
-Submit a PR if you know Rust interview questions
+#### Send me a PR if you know Rust's interview questions

+Thank you for adding a Rust interview question and answer.